ET-public/Godotgame/README.md

 # Godotgame

-A project to test out the godot engine that uses a cellular automata algorithm to create the worlds.
+A project to test out the godot engine.
+The game uses a cellular automata algorithm to create the worlds.
 The game creates a save file of your highest score and to save your settings.

 Controls:
 backspace - to join